Natsuki Okamoto (television personality): Life and career

 She was removed from the show Shinkon-san Irasshai at the end of March 1996 due to her prioritizing her appearances on stage, after having appeared on the show since 1992.
 At the same time, she lost her status as a regular on the shows Hey!
 Say!
 A Board of Education, Ken Shimura no Daijōbudaa, and Monomane Ōzakettei-sen broadcast on Fuji Television, which left her with no regular positions on programs by April 1996.
 She received fewer offers for work during this period, and she looked back on that time as a period where she was "getting scolded."

 Her television appearances were rare in the 2000s, but she appeared frequently in golf pro-am tournaments.
 She made regular appearances in the late-night television programme Yorubijo in April 2005.
 Prior to that in February of the same year, she appeared in Cream Nantoka as a mother in a skating rink.
 After that, she had almost no work until 2010, though she was regularly appearing at the local Shizuoka Asahi Television in Tobikkiri!
 Shizuoka during that period.

 In September 2009, she made a guest appearance on a project modeled after the TV program, Ano Hito wa Ima!?, and tried to go on the show in a high-leg swimsuit similar to what she became known for wearing during her Nissin Cup Noodle Racing Team race queen years, but another member of the cast covered her with their coat.

-She opened her blog for the first time at a repdigit of 2:22:22 on 2 February 2010.
-Although she was in her forties, the number of accesses in the gravure idol division of Ameba Blog became the first place, she was in another breakthrough and her entertainment activities were resumed full-scale since the same year.
-At the same time, since her activities as a gravure idol were also resumed, it came to be called "Japan's oldest age and gravure idol of 40 generations."
-She had many offers such as talk shows.
-Greeting is much "Konya Konyachiwa~ Ohisashi brief, Okamoto Natsuki desu."
-Many times she spoke with "mambo" at the end of her words such as "bikkuri mambo yo" (surprised mambo). states that it is a phrase that she thought during the incubation period.

-After the Tōhoku earthquake and tsunami of 2011, she thought that there is nothing she can do volunteer activities taking place in the disaster area frequently, and on her blog dated 7 June she wrote to make it interpret as a cease of entertainment activities.
-However, when writing on 12 June, she denied it.